1.13. Loops and Sequences¶

 Once you see this need for a loop, you need to plan your code.
 There are a bunch of questions you can routinely ask yourself about fleshing out the outline for the loop part of your code:

-preparation for the next time through the loop
+initializationloop heading:main work to be repeatedpreparation for the next time through the loop

-1. What is the sequence?
+- What is the sequence?
 What descriptive name can I give to the loop variable?

-3. What do I need to do for a single element of the sequence?
+loop heading.
+With this decided, you no longer need to think about the whole program at once: You can focus on what you do for one element, with the name you gave in the loop heading. - What do I need to do for a single element of the sequence?
 Does this involve other variables?
 If so, how will I initialize them?
 Write this action into the body of the loop, using the loop variable.

-4. Does the main action involve a variable, other than the loop variable, that needs to change each time through the loop?
+- Does the main action involve a variable, other than the loop variable, that needs to change each time through the loop?
 If so, how do I relate the present and next values, and change the value to be ready for the next time through the loop?
 Writing the sequence for a specific example may help.
 Finally, code this update.

 1.13.7.1.
-Play Computer sumList Exercise
+Play Computer sumList Exercise¶

 Make sure there is a row in the table for each line executed in the program, with a separate line entry for each time a line is executed.
 In each row enter which program line is being executed, and show all changes caused to variables by the execution of that one line.
 Display line numbers as shown in the margin beside the example code in the Tutorial.
 (The separate Python files themselves do not show the line numbers.)
 A table is started for you below.
 The final row that you enter in your your table should be for an execution of line numbered 6 in the code, and your comment can be, “return 18”.